dp-icea/token-verifier/README.md

 Configuration settings are set in the .env file

 Some key configurations are:
-- EXPECTED_AUDIENCE is the name of the institution running this service
 - RSA_PUBLIC_KEY_FILE is the path to the RSA public key file